-Mansfield University Radiologic Technology Program Withdrawal Policy
+Radiologic Technology Program Withdrawal Policy

-- 1. Students wishing to change their major should send an email from their MU email account to their advisor.
+- 1. Students wishing to change their major should send an email from their university email account to their advisor.
 The advisor will then forward the request to the program director of the program the student wishes to enter.
 If the program director agrees that the student meets the requirements to enter their program, they will send an email to the chairperson who will then email a request to the Registrar's Office.
-The student, advisor, and program director will be Cc'd on all correspondence.
+The student, advisor, and program director will be cc'd on all correspondence.
 Permission is no longer required from the director of the program the student is transferring out of; however, the student should be encouraged to let their old advisor know out of courtesy. - 2.
-Students wishing to withdraw from the University must email studentsuccess@mansfield.edu .
-The Student Success Specialist will then reach out to the student to discuss their situation and provide them with the online form to submit their withdrawal. - 3.
-Students are responsible for checking out of their Sayre residence hall by contacting Judi Brayer at (570) 887-4716. - 4.
+Students who wish to withdraw from the university may start the process by clicking the following link Withdrawal Information | Commonwealth University and expanding Steps to Withdrawing from Commonwealth University. - 3.
 Students who withdraw must surrender their Guthrie Clinic I.D. badge and dosimeter to the Program Director prior to leaving the Sayre site.
 For off-campus students: The I.D. badge and dosimeter are Guthrie property and must be returned to the program director within one week of notifying the Program Director of intended withdrawal from program.

-Mansfield University Radiologic Technology Program Graduation Requirements
+Radiologic Technology Program Graduation Requirements